-The 2022-23 Global Studies Graduate Handbook is designed to be used in conjunction with the Graduate Division's Graduate Website for detailed information regarding policies, requirements, and procedures specific to the University and the Department of and correct as of the printing date in September 2022.
+The 2022-23 Global Studies Graduate Handbook is designed to be used in conjunction with the Graduate Division's Graduate Website for detailed information regarding policies, requirements, and procedures specific to the University and the Department of Global Studies.

+Every attempt has been made to ensure that the information in this handbook is current and correct as of the printing date in October 2022.
 It is each student's responsibility to confirm the deadlines, requirements, and paperwork that apply to their degree program at each step in the graduate school process.